kellysmith1008/Refresh/Continual_Improvement_Board.md

 Improvement Request: Inquiries from our internal team for process improvement opportunities.
 Retrospectives: A list of action items coming from a project or internal retrospective.
 Audit Findings: A list of action items resulting from an audit.
 Narrative Notes: We need to consider how this new system integrates with where we currently track this information, such as retrospective cadences.
-We also need to define the value this information provides in the day-to-day work and how we will circle back on entered tickets.
+We also need to define the value this information provides in day-to-day work and how we will circle back on the tickets we enter.

 ## Feedback Tickets
 Content: Feedback can be positive, neutral, or negative.